 Fun and food at the beach

-• Lifeguard supervision is available 10:30 a.m. to 7:30 p.m. from June to early August and 10:30 a.m. to 7 p.m. from mid-August to September.
+• Lifeguard supervision is available from 10:30 a.m. to 7:30 p.m. from June through August

-• Washroom facilities are available.
+• Washroom facilities are available

 Getting there

-Toronto Islands, Toronto
+Location: Toronto Islands, Toronto

 Fun and food at the beach

-• Accessible washrooms available.
+• Accessible washrooms and change rooms on-site

 Getting there